Japan Stock Market May Extend Losing Streak

-TOKYO (dpa-AFX) - The Japanese stock market has moved lower in back-to-back sessions, sinking more than 400 points or 0.8 percent along the way.
-The Nikkei 225 now sits just above the 53,930-point plateau and it may take further damage on Monday.
+TOKYO (dpa-AFX) - The Japanese stock market has moved lower in three straight sessions, sinking more than 750 points or 1.4 percent along the way.
+The Nikkei 225 now sits just above the 53,580-point plateau and it may take further damage again on Tuesday.

-The global forecast is soft amidst ambiguity over the outlook for interest rates and ongoing geopolitical issues.
-The European and U.S. markets were slightly lower and the Asian bourses are expected to follow that lead.
+The global forecast for the Asian markets is negative thanks to ongoing geopolitical concerns.
+The European markets were down and the U.S. markets were closed and the Asian bourses are also likely to open under water.

-The Nikkei finished modestly lower on Friday following mixed performances from the financial shares, technology stocks and automobile producers.
+The Nikkei finished modestly higher on Monday following losses from the automobile producers and mixed performances from the financial shares and technology stocks.

-Among the actives, Nissan Motor accelerated 1.59 percent, while Mazda Motor dropped 0.96 percent, Toyota Motor skidded 1.18 percent, Honda Motor sank 0.94 percent, Softbank Group slumped 1.01 percent, Mitsubishi UFJ Financial advanced 0.88 percent, Mizuho Financial vaulted 1.23 percent, Sumitomo Mitsui Financial shed 0.86 percent, Mitsubishi Electric added 0.41 percent, Sony Group retreated 1.33 percent, Panasonic Holdings rallied 2.19 percent and Hitachi stumbled 2.87 percent.
+Among the actives, Nissan Motor stumbled 2.53 percent, while Mazda Motor tanked 2.56 percent, Toyota Motor retreated 1.28 percent, Honda Motor shed 0.52 percent, Softbank Group sank 0.70 percent, Mitsubishi UFJ Financial declined 1.24 percent, Mizuho Financial perked 0.10 percent, Sumitomo Mitsui Financial collected 0.80 percent, Sony Group tumbled 1.87 percent, Panasonic Holdings surged 4.93 percent, Hitachi added 0.29 percent and Mitsubishi Electric was unchanged.

-The lead from Wall Street is weak as the major averages opened higher on Friday but quickly faded, hugging both sides of the line before ending slightly lower.
+The U.S. markets were closed on Monday for Martin Luther King Jr. Day, while the European markets spent the entire session in the red amid rising geopolitical tensions after U.S. President Donald Trump doubled down on his plan to acquire Greenland.

+Trump said NATO had warned Denmark for years about the 'Russian threat' to Greenland and claimed Copenhagen had failed to act.
+'Now it is time, and it will be done!!!'
+Trump wrote in a post on his Truth Social platform ahead of this week's World Economic Forum Annual Meeting in Davos.

 Copyright(c) 2026 RTTNews.com.
 All Rights Reserved